AMReX-Codes/amrex/Docs/sphinx_documentation/source/Visualization.rst

 the ``amrvis1d``, ``amrvis2d``, and ``amrvis3d`` executables, and use
 them to visualize your data.
 A useful feature is ``View/Dataset``, which allows you to view data in a nested spreadsheet that reflects the AMR hierarchy -- this can be handy for debugging.
+Other display options include: the ability to select the number of levels of data to show, whether to display grid boxes, and to specify the color palette.
-In Amrvis you can modify how many levels of data are shown, whether you want to see the grid boxes or not, the color palette, etc. Below are instructions and tips for using Amrvis.
+Below are instructions and tips for using
+Amrvis.
 Additional information is contained in the document ``Amrvis/Docs/Amrvis.tex`` (which can built into a ``pdf`` using ``pdflatex``).